paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 <a id="section-2218"></a>
 ## § 2218.
 “Bank” defined

-In this part, the term “bank” includes each association operating under subchapter II of this chapter.
+In this part, the term “bank” includes each association operating under subchapter II.

 ### Statutory Notes